-7.010.2.
+25.010.2.
 Committee Qualifications

 In addition to the minimum recommended qualifications established in the District Leadership Plan, it is recommended that Rotary Foundation committee members be past district governors, past assistant governors, effective past district subcommittee members, or experienced Rotarians.
-Committee members should be appointed based on their commitment to The Rotary Foundation as demonstrated through program participation and financial contributions.
-(April 2009 Trustees Mtg., Dec.
-102)
+Committee members should be appointed based on their program participation, Foundation expertise and giving.
+(January 2020 Trustees Mtg., Dec.
+65)